 Whatever the explanation, Cooper recovered and delivered one of the most dominating pitching performances in Cardinals history.
 Cooper is the only Cardinal to pitch one-hitters in consecutive complete-game starts.

-R.A.
-Dickey of the Mets this month became the 10th pitcher in big-league history to allow one hit or fewer in consecutive complete games.
-Dickey is just the second National League pitcher (Jim Tobin of the 1944 Braves is the other) to achieve the feat since Cooper did it for the Cardinals, according to the Elias Sports Bureau.
+In 2012, R.A.
+Dickey of the Mets became the 10th pitcher in big-league history to allow one hit or fewer in consecutive complete games.
+Dickey is the second National League pitcher (Jim Tobin of the 1944 Braves is the other) to achieve the feat since Cooper did it for the Cardinals, according to the Elias Sports Bureau.

 Cooper’s back-to-back one-hitters came five years after the Reds’ Johnny Vander Meer became the only big-league pitcher to toss consecutive no-hitters.